ruuda/btrfs-mirror-subvolumes/README.md

 with rsync.
 Some custom tooling sets up snapshots and reflinked file copies in such a way that a subsequent rsync run can take advantage of sharing.

-This procedure mirrors a single subvolume:
+To mirror a single subvolume:

- * When mirroring a snapshot, pick a base snapshot to start from, and `btrfs subvolume snapshot` it, mutable at first.
+ * Pick a base snapshot to start from, and `btrfs subvolume snapshot` it, mutable at first.

  * Run a custom program to heuristically detect renames and similar files between the snapshots, and reflink the originals into the new snapshot with